Electrostatic Charging: Induction and Conduction Simulation

-For more information about this simulation go to: Simulation Manual: Charging by Induction.
+For more information about this simulation, see the Simulation Manual: Charging by Induction.

 للمزيد من المعلومات عن هذه المحاكاة إذهب إلى: دليل المحاكاة: الشحن بالتحريض.